Apply for a blue badge

 If you apply under the discretionary criteria you may need to attend an independent medical assessment in the city centre.

-Organisations that provide a transport service to disabled people can also apply for a badge.
+Organisations that care for and transport disabled people can also apply for a badge.

 How do I apply for a blue badge?

-You can apply online through DirectGov or download the application forms for automatic, discretionary and organisational badges at the bottom of the page.
-You can also call us on 0116 454 1000.
+- Download the application forms for automatic, discretionary or organisational badges at the bottom of the page

 If you already have a blue badge that needs renewing we will send you a reminder letter.